vdsm/virtual-dsm/readme.md

   ```

   Replace `/dev/sdc` with the name of the disk.
 It needs to be totally empty (without any partition table) otherwise DSM does not always format it into a volume.

-> [!CAUTION]
-> Do NOT use this feature with the goal of sharing files from the host, they might all get lost without warning when DSM creates the volume.

 ### How do I change the amount of CPU or RAM?